nickpoorman/express-mongodb-form-middleware/README.md

 Add a field that can be passed to the view, validated, and/or saved.

+`opts.locals` would be any properties the view might use.

 ## fm.validator(opts)

 Validate a field.
 Uses [node-validator](https://github.com/chriso/node-validator) validators.